-Policy SC/9: Protection of Existing Recreation Areas, Allotments and Community Orchards
+Policy SC/8: Protection of Existing Recreation Areas, Playing fields Allotments and Community Orchards

-Planning Permission will not be granted for proposals resulting in the loss of land or buildings providing for recreational use or for the loss of allotments or community orchards except where:
+Planning Permission will not be granted for proposals resulting in the loss of land or buildings providing for recreational use, playing fields or for the loss of allotments or community orchards except where:

 - a.
 They would be replaced by an area of equivalent or better quantity and quality and in a suitable location; or - b.
 The proposed development includes provision of open space, or sports and recreation facilities of sufficient benefit to outweigh the loss; or - c.
-An excess of provision in quantitative and qualitative terms is clearly demonstrated in all the functions played by the land or buildings to be lost, taking into account potential future demand and in consultation with local people and users. - 9.34 The NPPF states that existing open space, sports and recreational buildings and land, including playing fields, should be protected from development. - 9.35 Most villages in the district have playing fields, recreation grounds, pavilions, or buildings providing sport and play facilities for local communities.
-These form an important part of village life, and are a valuable resource worthy of protection. - 9.36 Allotments and community orchards are important resources to have within a village and are valued by the local community - this is reflected in how many such sites are now designated as Local Green Space (see Chapter 6 - Policy NH/12 Local Green Space).
-The Council will resist development that adversely impacts on these green features. - 9.37 There is demand for more allotments within the district and the Council would not want communities to lose existing allotments unless suitable replacement land can be provided that is acceptable to the local community.
+An excess of provision in quantitative and qualitative terms is clearly demonstrated in all the functions played by the land or buildings to be lost, taking into account potential future demand and in consultation with local people and users - d.
+Where replacement open space is to be provided in an alternative location, the replacement site / facility must be fully available for use before the area of open space to be lost can be redeveloped. - 9.37 The NPPF (2012) states that existing open space, sports and recreational buildings and land, including playing fields, should be protected from development. - 9.38 Most villages in the district have playing fields, recreation grounds, pavilions, or buildings providing sport and play facilities for local communities.
+These form an important part of village life, and are a valuable resource worthy of protection. - 9.39 Allotments and community orchards are important resources to have within a village and are valued by the local community - this is reflected in how many such sites are now designated as Local Green Space (see Chapter 6 - Policy NH/12 Local Green Space).
+The Council will resist development that adversely impacts on these green features. - 9.40 There is demand for more allotments within the district and the Council would not want communities to lose existing allotments unless suitable replacement land can be provided that is acceptable to the local community.